KinaKnowledge/juno-lang/README.md

     "Goodbye")
 ```

-Programs are built out of S-Expressions.
+The above S-expression contains multiple S-expressions in a *nested* form.
+The evaluation occurs depth first, left to right.
+In the above, the `"Hello"` is first evaluated, and the `["Hello" "World"]` arguments are evaluated second.
+Then, once the arguments have been evaluated, the `contains?` function is called with the two arguments, and returns true or false.
+Next, the `if` operator is called with the result of the `contains?` call.
+The `if` operator is actually known as a `special` operator, because the forms that are dependedent on the true/false test aren't evaluated until the outcome of the test form is known.
+Special operators are crucial to the language and each has a their own rules on how they behave and act on the Lisp environment.
+If `if` was not a special form, then both the true and the false forms would be evaluated prior to calling the `if`, which would not be correct.
+Therefore, the branching logic is evaluated only after the test logic and we gain conditional flow control.

-S-Expressions can be very useful for allowing the concise notation of logic that isn't polluted by the constraints of a language syntax.
-For example, in the following snippet from a function, the `if` S-Expression returns a value based on previously passed options to the function (which is not shown):
+Nested S-expressions are very useful and allow us to express complicated logical structures including conditional flows.
+S-expressions can be very useful for allowing the concise notation of logic that isn't polluted by the constraints of a language syntax.
+For example, in the following snippet from a function, the `if` S-expression returns a value based on previously passed options to the function (which is not shown):

 ```
 (let